uib/iam-scim/README.md

 This is the FS ID (personløpenummer) for the person that owns this account.
 This field can only be present for primary accounts.

+### User `.no:edu:scim:user.norEduPersonNIN`

+This is the Norwegian "fødselsnummer" for the person that owns this account.
+The identifier can be a real NIN, a D-number og S-number.
+This field can only be present for primary accounts.

+This attribute value should only be passed out to applications with special reasons to require this.

 ### User `.no:edu:scim:user.eduPersonPrincipalName`